XI’AN

 Popular food: Biang biang noodles, Rou Jia Mo (Chinese hamburger), Yangrou Paomo (lamb stew with flatbread), Liangpi (cold noodles)

-Things to do: Terracotta Warrior Museum, Cycle the Ancient City Walls, Wild Goose Pagoda, Drum and Bell Tower, Muslim Quarter, Tang Dynasty Everbright City, Shaanxi History Museum, Day trip to Huashan
+Top things to do in Xi’an: Terracotta Warrior Museum, Cycle the Ancient City Walls, Wild Goose Pagoda, Drum and Bell Tower, Muslim Quarter, Tang Dynasty Everbright City, Shaanxi History Museum, Day trip to Huashan

-Getting around: Most sights within the city wall are walkable and there is a good metro network for reaching those which are located further afield.
+Getting around Xi’an: Most sights within the city wall are walkable, and there is a good metro network for reaching those which are located further afield.

 Metro: ¥2-10/£0.20-£1.10